New Zealand Building Code compliance pathways

 The compliance pathway is split for buildings over 10 m in height and those over 25 m in height.

-1. Be non-combustible or limited combustible materials, or
+1. non-combustible or limited combustible materials, or

-3. Be part of an external wall cladding system that complies with the large scale or intermediate scale fire testing options described below for buildings above 25 m.
+3. part of an external wall cladding system that complies with the large scale or intermediate scale fire testing options described below for buildings above 25 m.

 For buildings over 25 m in height, the entire external wall cladding system is required to:

-1. Be comprised of non-combustible or limited combustible materials, or
+1. be comprised of non-combustible or limited combustible materials, or

 1. non-combustible or limited combustible materials; or